Restoring a

 October 8.

-Rerigged the deck.
+I rerigged the deck.
 I kept thinking I wanted to wax the boat first.
 And that I might want yet another touch-up coat before that.
 But enough already.
-I don't have any suitable wax handy, and I can wax the deck well enough under the shock-cords, and it doesn't need more paint.
-It probably doesn't need as much paint as it's got.
-None of the inevitable sleeks and scratches from its river cleanup service last weekend went all the way through, so there's plenty of paint in place and it's strong.
-Let's put the seam tape on — it's just for looks — and then put some miles under the keel.
-It's half past time to spend some time messing about in boats rather than messing about with a boat.
+I don't have any suitable wax handy, and I can wax the deck well enough under the shock-cords, and it sure as hell doesn't need more paint.
+None of the inevitable sleeks and scratches from river cleanup service last weekend went all the way through, so there's plenty of paint in place and it's strong.
+I put the seam tape on — it's just for looks — and then put some miles under the keel.
+It's half past time to spend some time messing about in boats rather than messing about with this boat.

 October 9, 2009.